IsaakBerg/grasshopper-primer/en/1-foundations/1-2/2_grasshopper-component-parts.md

 ![IMAGE](images/1-2-2/1-2-2_006-reveal-location.png)

 ####1.2.2.2.
 COMPONENT HELP
 Right clicking an object and selecting “Help” from the drop-down menu will open a Grasshopper help window.
-The help window contains a more detailled description of the object, a list of inputs and outputs, as well as remarks.
+The help window contains a more detailed description of the object, a list of its inputs and outputs, and remarks.

 ![IMAGE](images/1-2-2/1-2-2_007-component-help.png)
 >1.
 Grasshopper help window for the Point parameter
-2. The remarks in the help window give additional insight about the point parameter.
+2. The remarks in the help window provide insight on the point parameter.

 ####1.2.2.3.
 TOOL TIPS
-Component inputs are expecting to receive certain types of data, for example a Component might indicate that you should connect a point or plane to its input.
-When you hover your mouse over the individual parts of a Component object, you’ll see different tooltips that indicate the particular type of the sub-object currently under the mouse.
-Tooltips are quite informative since they tell you both the type and the data of individual parameters.
+Component inputs expect to receive certain types of data.
+For example a Component might show that you should connect a point or plane to its input.
+When you hover your mouse over the individual parts of a Component object, tool-tips appear.
+Each tool-tip indicates the type of data expected by the sub-object under the mouse.
+Tool-tips also show the data values active at the individual parameters.

 ![IMAGE](images/1-2-2/1-2-2_008-tool-tips.png)
 >1.
-Header of the tooltip shows the icon for the input type, the name of the Component, the label for the input, and the input type again in text format.
+Header of the tool-tip.
+Shows (from left-to-right):
+Type icon, name-of-Component.label-of-input, (Type name)
-2. The flain language description of what the input is for the Component.
+2. The plain-language description of what the input is for the Component.
 3. Any values defined for the input - either locally or from its connected wire.
-4. The header of the output tooltip provides the same detail os for inputs, but for the corresponding output.
+4. Type icon, name-of-Component.label-of-output, (Type name)
 5. The result of the component's action.

 ####1.2.2.4.
-CONTEXT POPUP MENUS
+CONTEXT POP-UP MENUS
 All objects on the Canvas have their own context menus that expose their settings and details.
 You can access this context menu by right-clicking on the center area of each component.
-Inputs and outputs each have their own context menus which can be accessed by right-clicking them.
+After right-clicking them, inputs and outputs also each reveal their own context menus.

 ![IMAGE](images/1-2-2/1-2-2_009-context-menus-a.png)
 >1.
 Component context menu.
 2. Editable text field that lists the name of the object.
-3. Preview flag - indicates whether or not the geometry produced by this object will be visible in the Rhino viewports.
-Switching off preview will speed up both the Rhino viewport frame-rate and the time taken for a solution.
+3. Preview flag - indicates whether the geometry produced by this object will be visible in the Rhino view-ports.
+Switching off preview will speed up both the Rhino view-port frame-rate and the time taken for a solution.
-4. Runting warnings - lists warnings that are hindering the functioning of the component.
+4. Run-time warnings - lists warnings that are hindering the functioning of the component.

 ![IMAGE](images/1-2-2/1-2-2_010-context-menus-b.png)
 >1.
 C input context menu.